Post Banner Image

 The black-footed residents, who grow up to around 28 inches tall, swim and waddle freely on the sand and rocks of Boulders Beach, protected from wild land-based predators by the surrounding village of Simons Town.
 The birds will venture up into the streets, sidewalks, and parking lots of Simons Town and make their nests under houses and in gardens.
 Alas, town life is not without its perils for the penguins.
 Locals are warned to check under their parked cars before driving.
 But humans who come to see the penguin colony at the north end of Boulders Beach are restricted to boardwalk viewing of the residents.
 (The south end of the beach is open to human sunbathing and swimming.)

-Ziwa Rhino Sanctuary – Uganda
+Tour a Wild Rhino Refuge – Uganda

-Pair of rhinos grazing in Uganda
+Pair of rhinos grazing

 Credit: Rich Mathews/ iStock via Getty Images Plus

 Rhinos once roamed throughout the East African country of Uganda, but sadly, many species were hunted to near the point of extinction by the early 1980s.
-The Ziwa Rhino & Wildlife Ranch is a sanctuary dedicated to righting past wrongs, as it seeks to restore Uganda’s once-thriving rhinoceros population.
+The Ziwa Rhino and Wildlife Ranch is a sanctuary dedicated to righting past wrongs, as it seeks to restore Uganda’s once-thriving rhinoceros population.
 Today, the refuge is the only place in Uganda where tourists can view wild rhinos in their natural habitat.
 Opened in 2005 with just four rhinos donated from neighboring Kenya and two from Disneyland, the sanctuary (a former cattle ranch) has since seen their endangered rhino population grow to 33.
 The ultimate goal is for the animal to be reintroduced into the Ugandan wilderness.

 The sanctuary is located in Uganda’s Murchison Falls National Park, which is also home to the powerful Murchison Falls.
 In addition to rhinos, Ziwa Ranch hosts a wide array of mammals, ranging from leopards to aardvarks and even some hippopotami.
 The sanctuary is also considered a birdwatching mecca, containing over 350 species of birds — including the striking large-bodied shoebill stork, which can be spotted during early morning canoe safaris through the preserve’s Lugogo Swamp.